derRiesenOtter/bachelor/docs/thesis/methods.typ

 From the Dr.LLPS @mlo dataset twenty random relatively high scoring @llps proteins were chosen.
 Ten @idr proteins and ten non-@idr proteins.
-The salinity map was created for all using both final models trained on the PSPire dataset.
+The salinity map was created for them using both final models trained on the PSPire dataset.
-These results were compared between each other.
-For some the catGranule 2.0 @llps propensity profile was created and compared to the saliency map.
+One of the @idr proteins and one of the non-@idr proteins was chosen for further comparison.
+Their saliency maps were compared to their protein features using the UniProt feature viewer.
+The two proteins were also submitted to the catGranule 2.0 web tool, as it provides a @llps propensity score over the sequence.
+These visualizations were also compared to the saliency maps.
+At last the saliency maps from both the final @idr model and the final non-@idr model of the chosen non-@idr protein were compared to each other, to see how the regions that were most important for their predictions differed.

 #pagebreak()